2023–24 FC Barcelona Bàsquet season: Pre-season

 After three seasons as the team's head coach, Šarūnas Jasikevičius parted ways with Barcelona on June 26, 2023.
 On the same day, the club announced former player Roger Grimau would take over after signing a two-season contract.

 The first signing of the summer was Joel Parra, a Joventut Badalona academy product who won the ACB Best Young Player award in the 2021-22 season.
 Parra signed a four-year contract, with the agreement announced on July 7.
 Darío Brizuela, a shooting guard with experience in Unicaja Málaga and Estudiantes, was the second signing.
 He was announced on July 13 and signed a three-season contract.
 Spanish center Willy Hernangómez became a Barcelona player on the same day, as Real Madrid decided not to match the offer made by the Catalans on July 7 (Madrid held rights over Hernangómez as their former club).
 Hernangómez had previously played in the NBA, his last team being the New Orleans Pelicans.
-2014 NBA Draft number 2 pick Jabari Parker was the last summer addition, singing a one-year contract.
+2014 NBA Draft number 2 pick Jabari Parker was the last summer addition, signing a one-year contract.
 Parker had last played for the Boston Celtics and Barcelona was his first experience in European basketball.

 In early September, Barcelona played a friendly game against Força Lleida CE at the Pavelló Barris Nord.
 Between September 11 and 12, Barcelona took part in the 2023 edition of the Lliga Catalana de Bàsquet, held in Lleida.
 Barcelona won the final against Bàsquet Manresa and Nicolás Laprovíttola was named Finals MVP.